Primary navigation

 Custom auth with OAuth 2.1

-When you need to talk to an external system—CRM records, proprietary APIs, shared datasets—you can integrate a full OAuth 2.1 flow that conforms to the MCP authorization spec.
+For an authenticated MCP server, you are expected to implement an OAuth 2.1 flow that conforms to the MCP authorization spec.

 Components